malinibalachandran/automated-self-checkout/README.md

 ## Overview

 The Automated Self-Checkout Retail Reference Implementation provides critical components required to build and deploy automated self-checkout solutions using Intel® hardware, software, and other open source software ingredients.
-This reference implementation is not meant to be a complete solution but is an open source initiative, providing evidence of hardware and software components needed to drive critical components of vision workloads.
+This reference implementation provides a pre-configured automated self-checkout pipeline optimized for Intel® hardware.

-Using this reference implementation, you can decide on the required hardware by minimizing the cost per vision stream and accelerate the development of software with the core building blocks on offer.
+Note that this reference implementation is not meant to be a complete solution but is an open source initiative, providing evidence of hardware and software components needed to drive critical components of vision workloads.

 ## Learn More